It’s that time again….time for me to make multiple “like” projects so that I can have some fun and easy projects to take to Glendale Days in October.

 This is the smaller cabinet door coat rack shelf with the piece of crown molding for the shelf.
 Since it’s smaller, I used different hooks.
 I also purchased these from D. Lawless Hardware.

 Here are the four finished cabinet door coat racks with shelves.
 The bottom left is dry brushed with the same oops purple I used for the screen door memo board, bottom right is dry brushed with Naval from Heirloom Traditions Chalk Type paint.
-Use the code MYREPURPOSEDLIFE at checkout to save 10% on your purchase.
-I make a small commission and you save a little money.

 Both red coat racks are dry brushed with Reclaim Beyond Paint in Poppy.